table of contents

 summary

-I'm sure there have been many interesting reviews online about the gear I tried this time on my personal blogs.
-Reading them will be a great reference.
-However, the shooting styles vary from person to person, and of course the usage and environment vary from person to person.
-For me, I simply wanted to know which one is actually easier to use after trying it side by side.
-And I think that more objective evaluations like this one are worth sharing.
-In that sense, I hope that the results of this year will be of great help to you.
+I'm sure there are many interesting reviews online on personal blogs about the gear I tried out this time.
+Reading them will be very informative.
+However, everyone has their own unique shooting style, and naturally, the way they are used and the environment they're used in will also vary.
+I simply wanted to know which gear is truly easy to use after trying them side by side.
+I also thought that a more objective evaluation like this one would be worth sharing.
+In that sense, I hope the results of this review will be helpful to you as well

-There is still room for improvement in gear in this genre, and many users are eagerly waiting for it all around the world, and new ideas are being born one after another at kickstarters in the US.
-At Outdoor Gearzine, we will continue to look forward to the latest gear.
+There is still room for improvement in this genre of gear, and many users around the world are eagerly awaiting it, with new ideas emerging one after another on Kickstarter in the US and elsewhere.
+Outdoor Gearzine will continue to keep an eye on the latest gear